Utah Traffic Tickets

 Review several offenses that lead to traffic tickets in UT and their corresponding point penalties in the following list:

-- Speeding 1 to 10 mph over the posted limit: 35 points.
+- Speeding 1 to 10 mph over the posted limit: 35 points

-- Running a stop sign or a red light: 50 points.
+- Running a stop sign or a red light: 50 points

-- Failure to yield right-of-way: 60 points.
+- Failure to yield right-of-way: 60 points

-- Driving at a speed of 21 or more mph over the limit: 75 points.
+- Driving at a speed of 21 or more mph over the limit: 75 points

 How Tickets Affect a Utah Drivers License

 Utah traffic citations can also result in certain administrative actions against your driving privileges, in addition to a specific traffic fine.
 Drivers who accumulate 200 demerit points within a three-year period, for instance, are at risk of a license suspension.
-On the other hand, more serious traffic violations in UT may result in an immediate mandatory suspension or revocation of your driving license, instead of the accumulation of points.
+On the other hand, more serious violations may result in an immediate mandatory suspension or revocation of your driving license, instead of the accumulation of points.

 Utah Car Insurance Fines and Violations

 Another severe offense leading to traffic tickets in Utah is driving without a valid vehicle insurance coverage.
 Other insurance-related reasons for a traffic citation in UT are failure to provide proof of insurance and providing false insurance evidence upon request from a law enforcement officer.
-The traffic fines associated with no-insurance violations are generally higher than those that apply for standard offenses.
+The fines associated with no-insurance violations are generally higher than those that apply for standard offenses.
 The UT ticket violation payment for first offense for driving without insurance, for example, is currently set at $410.